-The tutors for IDFA Project Space 2023: Editors Ollie Huddleston, Gladys Joujou, Anne Fabini; editor-director Qutaiba Barhamji; producers Gitte Hansen and Bianca Oana, directors Ester Gould and Audrius Stonys.
-Program alumni have included acclaimed films such as All that Breathes, Apolonia, Apolonia, Children of the Mist, Taming the Garden, and Where Are We Headed.
+Previous tutors of the IDFA Project Space program have been Gladys Joujou, Ollie Huddleston, Qutaiba Barhamji, Kim Longinotto, Alina Marazzi, Alan Berliner, Audrius Stonys and Anne Fabini.
+Program alumni have included the directors of acclaimed films such as All that Breathes, Apolonia, Apolonia, Children of the Mist, Taming the Garden, The Mother of All Lies and Where Are We Headed.

 IDFA Project Space is open to directors making their first or second feature documentary.
 Film school students are not eligible.
 In line with IDFA’s mission, the focus is on creative documentary projects.

 Filmmakers who are selected also have the opportunity to bring a sparring partner: a creative producer or a co-director.
 Filmmakers who are participating in the Rough Cut section must bring their editor.
 Participants are expected to have a working knowledge of English and to be available for the full duration of IDFA Project Space.

 IDFA’s talent development programs aim at a broad division of creative projects.
 Some participants will be chosen from project teams that have already received a grant from the IDFA Bertha Fund, which supports filmmakers from Africa, Asia, Eastern Europe, Latin America and the Caribbean, and Oceania.

 Applications are now open until February 15.

 The following information must be included in the entry form:

 - Logline: provide a summary of your story (max.
 50 words).

 - Synopsis of max.
 400 words.
 Give an overview of your story, introducing the main characters (If applicable) and potential plot points.